Explore by Topic

 Don’t wait until a supply chain risk becomes a full-blown crisis.
 Take action now.

-It’s so easy to ignore seemingly small problems, especially when you’re busy juggling a million other tasks.
-Unfortunately, those little issues have a bad habit of metastasising into crises.
+It’s so easy to ignore seemingly tiny problems, especially when you’re busy juggling a million other tasks.
+Unfortunately, those little issues have a bad habit of metastasizing into massive crises.
 And that’s especially true of supply chains.

 After all, hundreds of people have to do hundreds of things right, on deadline, for your supply chain to deliver products on time and in sufficient quantities.
-Something as small as a grease fire has the power to delay or even derail your operations.
+Something as small as a grease fire or as big as a war has the power to delay or even derail your operations.

 While you can never completely eliminate supply chain risk, there are things you can do to lower the odds that you face a major catastrophe.
 Here are five examples of the most common risks.